Mike-Albi-MK/backend-final-project/README.md

 An attempt at creating a full-stack application.

 ## ***TOPIC***
-This project will be a platform for filmmakers on an amateur and semi-profi level.
-It aims at conecting talents over commonly shared ideas and how to realise them in an joined effort.
+We will create a platform for filmmakers on an amateur and semi-profi level.
+It aims at connecting talents over commonly shared ideas for joined effort.

+We will focus on:
-The focus will specifically be on allowing users to register/create a profile with fairly known schema attributes (e.g. username, password, profession, email) and the possibility to browse a blackboard for exisiting collaboration opportunities.
-And of course you will be able to upload your own pitches via a form section.
+    – allowing users to register/creating profiles with fairly known schema attributes(e.g. username, password, profession, email)
+    – browsing a blackboard for existing collaboration opportunities – enable them to upload own pitches via a form section

-Most consideration has revolved around the backend structure at this moment.
-It's clearly about laying the groundwork for an application like this.
-So the handling of schema models, database and routes will come first before we settle for the design of the frontent.
+Most thoughts will be put into the backend structure.
+So a groundwork will be layed with the handling of schema models, database and routes.

 ##***PROGRESS***